The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Postpartum Depression

-Postpartum depression is a type of depression that occurs either in the late stages of a woman’s pregnancy or soon after the baby is born.
-Postpartum depression is caused by drastic hormonal shifts that occur during a pregnancy.
+Depression occurring either in the late stages of a woman’s pregnancy or soon after the baby is born is known as postpartum depression.
+Postpartum depression is caused by drastic hormonal shifts that occur during pregnancy.
 Although mood swings are common during all pregnancies, postpartum depression can be long-lasting and usually requires treatment.

 Postpartum depression can cause irritability, sadness, feelings of inadequacy, and trouble bonding with the newborn child.